artisan-roaster-scope/artisan/_docs/10-curves.md

 **Swapping BT and ET without switching wires** is easy.
 If you want to change the readings from the ET and BT probe to swap them, you do that on the filters tab of Curves dialog, by checking the box `ET<->BT`.

-IMPORTANT NOTE:  The filters above are applied directly on the incoming data source before the data is recorded under `Roast` >> `Properties`, `Data` tab.
-Therefore data eliminated by the min-max limit and the drop spikes filter is lost forever.
-This is in contrast to the other filters that in the remaining sections that work on the recorded raw data and their effect is used to improve the visualization.

 *Filtering During the Roast Of All Curves - Impacting the Delta Curve Rendering During Roast - (Curve Filter)*